 "Hirzer comes across as intelligent and knowledgeable.
 Efficient and clear in his conducting gestures, he led the orchestra with evident competence [and] impressive flair." - Calgary Herald

 Canadian musician Karl Hirzer is an emerging talent on the global stage of young conductors.
-Exhibiting a devotion to musical collaboration that sees elements of authenticity and spontaneity converge, he has garnered critical acclaim for his performances as a captivating presence on the podium.
+Honing a passionate will to collaborate with musicians and communicate with audiences, he has garnered both critical and professional acclaim for his performances as a captivating presence on the podium.

 As an advocate of presenting new music to audiences in complement to canonical works, Hirzer’s repertoire ranges vastly from Mozart and Haydn, to Boulez and Lachenmann.
-He has conducted numerous world premiers, and is a champion of inviting audiences to discover the full spectrum of eras, nationalities, and experiences pervading the classical catalogue.
-A steadfast educator, Hirzer was most recently on faculty as conductor and chamber coach at the 22nd Morningside Musicbridge program, in Warsaw.
+He has conducted numerous world premiers, and is a champion of inviting audiences to discover the full spectrum of eras, nationalities, and experiences pervading the classical and contemporary catalogues.
+A steadfast educator, Hirzer was most recently on faculty as conductor and chamber coach at the 22nd Morningside Musicbridge program, in Warsaw, Poland.

 His teachers have been Guillaume Bourgogne, Alexis Hauser, Boris Brott and Ajtony Csaba; and he has participated in masterclass sessions with Neeme Järvi, Leonid Grin, Gennady Rozhdestvensky, Zsolt Nagy, and Chris Younghoon Kim.